 3-6 May shakedown sail

-Join the boat in Plymouth on Thursday 2nd May; return by the end of Bank Holiday Monday, 6th May.
-Similar destinations.
+Join the boat in Plymouth on Thursday 2nd May and let’s sail to Fowey and Falmouth or Salcombe and Dartmouth, depending on the wind; return by the end of Bank Holiday Monday, 6th May.

 25-26 May Brixham Heritage Sailing Regatta

 Two days of traditional boat sailing which coincide with a festival of seafood in the south coast’s biggest fishing port over May bank holiday weekend.

 Join the boat in Plymouth on Tuesday 21st May to sail to Dartmouth on Wednesday 22nd and Thursday 23rd; then a passage race to Brixham on Friday 24th.
 After the regatta, we’ll enjoy a quiet Bank Holiday Monday and set out for Brittany and the Binic Morue en Fête on Tuesday 28th.

 30 May-2 June La Morue en Fête, Binic

 Traditional boat regatta with music, food and fun at what used to be France’s biggest cod-fishing port (“Morue” is one of the French words for “cod”).
 There’s a big meal for the crews on Friday evening and a race on Saturday afternoon.